Hyve logo

 Whether you are looking to move to a fully remote workforce, or you simply want to offer more flexible working arrangements, accessing sensitive data from outside of the office requires a robust cybersecurity strategy.
 So, when it comes to remote working, everyone should utilise a Virtual Private Network (VPN) – the backbone of many remote workforces, which allows encrypted access to the internet and secure file sharing with employees.

-It is likely that some security policies were written years ago, perhaps even before your business went digital.
-Ensure you review your policies and make revisions where necessary, with a new-found emphasis on sharing sensitive company information over non-secure channels, such as Slack or WhatsApp.
+Ensure you review your security policies and make revisions where necessary, with an emphasis on sharing sensitive company information over non-secure channels, such as Slack or WhatsApp.

-With physical assets such as laptops or desktops not being in the office, it is unlikely that your employees will have an enterprise-grade firewall protecting their home network.
+When physical assets such as laptops or desktops are used outside of the office, it is unlikely that your employees will have an enterprise-grade firewall protecting their network.
 You, therefore, must insist on basic home network security; devices should be protected with an antivirus solution with regular updates, and employees should use strong router passwords.

 Communication